bcgov/architect-for-bcgov/docs/index.md

 Information Technology Architecture is the structural design and behaviour of multiple components and subsystems in an organization.
 It uses various distinct practices.

 Across government, we have numerous architectural roles, all of whom have different functions.
-Our team is 'Enterprise Architect' because our work interweaves into other ministries and agencies.
-In comparison [generic example of other architects roles].
+Our team, Enterprise Architecture, is the centralized for B.C.
+Government.
+We help interweave architectural practices into other ministries and agencies across government by building a community of de-centralized enterprise architecture units, other architects, and product teams.

 To comprehend the diversity of architects, let's look at government as an enterprise.
 We have: